Lesson 1.2: Basics of Functional K

 </k>

-You can also execute small programs directly by specifying them on the command line instead of putting them in a file.
-For example, the same program above could also have been executed by running the following command:
+You can also execute small programs directly on the command line instead of putting them in a file.
+For example, the same program above could have been executed by running the following command:

 krun -cPGM='colorOf(Banana())'